-Hard for Xi, Trump to make progress on trade: former China central bank chief
+Hard for Xi, Trump to make progress on trade: Former China central bank chief

-BEIJING: China's President Xi Jinping and U.S. President Donald Trump are likely to find it "difficult" to make major progress toward ending their countries' trade war when they meet at a G20 summit in Japan in June, a former top Chinese official said on Friday.
+BEIJING: China's President Xi Jinping and US President Donald Trump are likely to find it "difficult" to make major progress toward ending their countries' trade war when they meet at a G20 summit in Japan in June, a former top Chinese official said on Friday (May 31).

 Trade tensions between Washington and Beijing escalated sharply this month after the Trump administration accused China of having reneged on its previous promises to make structural changes to its economic practices.